 If left untreated, the sores and blisters will fade away.
 This does not mean the virus is gone.
 People with herpes have repeated cycles of outbreaks.
 Over time, the outbreaks are shorter in duration and less severe than the first outbreak.
-The number of outbreaks also decreases over time.
+The number of outbreaks may also decrease over time.

 Genital herpes is spread by direct skin-to-skin contact.
-This can happen herpes virus in it comes into contact with the vagina, penis, anus, or mouth.
+This can happen when the herpes virus comes into contact with the vagina, penis, anus, or mouth.
 For example, if you have a cold sore on your mouth and have oral sex, you can give your partner genital herpes.

 Pregnant women can transfer genital herpes to their baby, with serious infant health consequences.
 Herpes also puts the mother at risk for miscarriage and premature birth.
 Contact your doctor right away if you have been exposed to, have symptoms of, or have a diagnosis of genital herpes.